jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/index.md

-# Dangerous Magic and Aywin Magleth

-> *“The world is stitched with secrets.
-Will you pull the thread?”*

 ---
+tags: []
+date created: Friday, July 4th 2025, 11:54:30 am
+date modified: Thursday, November 27th 2025, 4:39:08 pm
+---

+## Dangerous Magic and Aywin Magleth

+> *"The world is stitched with secrets.
+Will you pull the thread?"*

+---

-## Start Here
+### Start Here

 - [What is this campaign?](#about)
 - [How to use this vault](#how-to-use)
 - [Meet the Party](#the-party)